-- 8 On 2 August 2017, ESA wrote to Iceland inviting it to confirm that it had taken the measures necessary to incorporate the Act as such into its legal order and asked for a copy of the national measures to be included.
-Iceland did not respond to that letter. - 9 On 22 November 2017, ESA issued a letter of formal notice concluding that Iceland had failed to fulfil its obligations under Article 7 EEA, by failing to adopt the measures necessary to make the Regulation part of its internal legal order. - 10 On 22 January 2018, Iceland responded to the letter of formal notice and indicated that the legal acts covered by Decision No 194/2016 would be implemented in the autumn of 2018. - 11 On 21 February 2018, ESA delivered a reasoned opinion, maintaining the conclusion set out in its letter of formal notice.
+- 8 On 2 August 2017, ESA wrote to Iceland reminding it of its obligation to notify ESA of the measures it had taken to implement the Directive.
+Iceland did not respond to that letter. - On 22 November 2017, ESA issued a letter of formal notice concluding that Iceland had failed to fulfil its obligations under the Directive and Article 7 EEA by failing to adopt and/or to notify ESA of the measures taken to implement the Directive. - On 22 January 2018, Iceland responded to the letter of formal notice and indicated that the legal acts covered by Decision No 194/2016 would be implemented in the autumn of 2018. - On 21 February 2018, ESA delivered a reasoned opinion, maintaining the conclusion set out in its letter of formal notice.
 Pursuant to the second paragraph of Article 31 SCA, ESA required Iceland to take the necessary measures to comply with the reasoned opinion within two months of its receipt, that is, no later than 23 April 2018.
-On the same date, ESA also delivered two other reasoned opinions concerning Directive 2013/11/EU and Regulation (EU) No 524/2013, respectively, which also set the time limit to 23 April 2018. - 12 On 22 April 2018, Iceland replied to the reasoned opinion by letter which was received by ESA on 30 April 2018.
-Iceland explained that, following the rejection of its previous draft bill after consultation, inter alia, with the Icelandic Consumer Agency, it intended to submit a new draft bill to Parliament.
-Iceland requested ESA to extend the deadline until 10 May 2018, by which date Iceland would be able to provide ESA with a more detailed timeline for the incorporation of the new bill, anticipating the incorporation of the bill to occur during autumn 2018. - 13 On 2 May 2018, ESA replied to Iceland noting that a request for an extension of the deadline could only be granted if it was made within the deadline set out in the reasoned opinion.
-However, ESA agreed to take no further action in the case concerning the Regulation until 10 May 2018, provided that Iceland would send ESA the detailed timeline for incorporation before that date. - 14 On 9 May 2018, Iceland replied to ESA's reasoned opinion.
+On the same date, ESA also delivered two reasoned opinions concerning Regulations (EU) No 524/2013 and 2015/1051, respectively, which also set the time limit to 23 April 2018. - By a letter of 22 April 2018, which was received at ESA on 30 April 2018, Iceland replied to the reasoned opinion concerning Regulation (EU) 2015/1051.
+In this letter Iceland explained that, following the rejection of its previous draft bill after consultation, inter alia, with the Icelandic Consumer Agency, it intended to submit a bill to Parliament in the autumn of 2018.
+Iceland requested ESA to extend the deadline until 10 May 2018, by which date Iceland would be able to give ESA a more detailed timeline for the incorporation of the new bill. - ESA replied by a letter of 2 May 2018, in which it stated that a request for an extension of the deadline could only be granted if it was made within the deadline set out in the reasoned opinion.
+However, ESA agreed to take no further action in the case concerning Regulation (EU) 2015/1051 until 10 May 2018, provided that Iceland would send ESA the detailed timeline for incorporation before that date. - On 9 May 2018, Iceland replied to ESA's reasoned opinion.
 Iceland explained that there had been confusion in the communication regarding the three cases since Iceland had considered them to be part of the same assignment.
 Iceland set out a timeline whereby a bill would be presented to Parliament in October 2018.
-As a result of that law, Directive 2013/11/EU would be implemented in November or December 2018, and both Regulation (EU) No 524/2013 and the Regulation would be incorporated shortly thereafter. - 15 By an email of 4 September 2018, Iceland notified ESA of a delay in the legislative procedure.
-The bill would be presented to Parliament in January 2019, with
+As a result of that law, the Directive would most likely be implemented in November or December 2018 and both Regulations (EU) No 524/2013 and 2015/1051 would be incorporated shortly thereafter.

-Directive 2013/11/EU being implemented in February 2019 and both Regulation (EU) No 524/2013 and the Regulation being incorporated shortly thereafter.

-16 Since Iceland did not comply with the deadline set out in the reasoned opinion concerning the Regulation, ESA decided, on 24 October 2018, to bring the matter before the Court pursuant to the second paragraph of Article 31 SCA.
+- On 4 September 2018, Iceland sent an email to ESA notifying them of a delay in the legislative procedure.
+It stated that the new draft bill would be presented to Parliament in January 2019, with the Directive being implemented in February 2019 and both Regulations (EU) No 524/2013 and 2015/1051 being incorporated shortly thereafter. - Since Iceland did not comply with the reasoned opinion concerning the Directive by the deadline, ESA decided, on 24 October 2018, to bring the matter before the Court pursuant to the second paragraph of Article 31 SCA.